damies13/BrassRazoo/Doc/Block_Structure.md

 ## Transactions

 A dictionary of transactions, the keys of the dictionary is the transaction id, with the value being a dictionary representing the transaction detail.

+## New Blocks

+In order to be eligible to create a new block a server must have someone stake some Brass Razoos with that server, the maximum value of all transactions a server can add to a block is limited but the total Brass Razoos staked with that server